 The region or responsible office should promptly notify OE, the NRR Enforcement Coordinator, the appropriate Regional State Liaison Officer, and the Executive Director for Operations Regional Coordinator of the conference date.

 The region or responsible office should issue a meeting notice in accordance with office procedures and report all conferences to the Public Meeting Notification System as described in NRC Management Directive 3.5, “Attendance at NRC Staff Sponsored Meetings.”
-A copy of the conference meeting notice should be sent to the NRR Enforcement Coordinator.
+A copy of the conference meeting notice should be sent to the NRR Enforcement Coordinator, OE, the Office of Public Affairs, affected program offices, and OI/Office of the General Counsel as appropriate.
 The meeting notice and meeting information should clearly indicate the pre-decisional nature of issues and state that the purpose of the conference is to discuss the preliminary safety significance of a particular finding.
 The discussion of the finding should be brief but detailed enough to inform the public of what will be discussed at the conference.
 If appropriate, the notice should then include a statement that the conference will also address any AV(s) associated with the finding.
-For security-related findings, the notice should not include any description of the findings
+For security-related findings, the notice should not include any description of the findings or preliminary significance beyond “GTG.”

 Conferences in which security findings will be discussed are closed to the public.
 For security reasons, NRC staff shall participate via secure video teleconference when safeguards information, force on force-based security findings, and security SDP information specific to an inspection finding will be discussed.